neajul/Hosthandleiding/content/1-2 What is self-hosting.md

 - Big corporations only make things seem frictionless
 - This has warped out perception of what a seemless experience is

-## 1.2.3 List of things that can be replaced by self hosting
+## 1-2-3 List of things that can be replaced by self-hosting

 ==Need to write this list!==